nlip-lab/nlip-lab.github.io/_people/manisha.md

 ### Bio:
 <p style="text-align:justify">
 Manisha is currently working as a postdoctoral associate at the University of Manchester with Prof. Samuel Kaski.
-She has completed her Ph.D. thesis with Dr. P.K Srijith and Dr. Maunendra Sankar Desakar on *Improving Temporal and Spatial Event Modeling using Hawkes Process and Neural Network*.
+She has completed her Ph.D. thesis with Dr. P.K Srijith and Dr. Maunendra Sankar Desakar on <i>Improving Temporal and Spatial Event Modeling using Hawkes Process and Neural Network</i>.
 Her research interest focuses on developing machine learning models and algorithms for probabilistic analysis of social network dynamics.
 She is exploring various domains like event modeling, spatio-temporal modeling, graph neural network, social networks and point process.</p>

 ### Research Interests: